OpenDataology/website/content/en/docs/components/pipelines/tutorials/api-pipelines.md

 }
 ```

-Read [Kubeflow Pipelines API Reference](/docs/components/pipelines/reference/api/kubeflow-pipeline-api-spec/) to learn more about how to use the API.
+Read [OpenDataology Pipelines API Reference](/docs/components/pipelines/reference/api/OpenDataology-pipeline-api-spec/) to learn more about how to use the API.